ParadiseSS13/Paradise/.github/CONTRIBUTING.md

 * Player input must always be escaped safely, we recommend you use stripped_input in all cases where you would use input.
 Essentially, just always treat input from players as inherently malicious and design with that use case in mind

-* Calls to the database must be escaped properly - use proper parameters!!!
+* Calls to the database must be escaped properly - use proper parameters (values starting with a :).
+You can then replace these with a list of parameters, and these will be properly escaped during the query, and prevent any SQL injection.
 	* Good:
 	```dm
 		var/datum/db_query/query_watch = SSdbcore.NewQuery("SELECT reason FROM [format_table_name("watch")] WHERE ckey=:target_ckey", list(